allegro/allegro.tech/_posts/2015-09-28-mini-rant-v-for-viable.md

 * Make sure your product is not only minimal but also viable.
 Sometimes minor improvements which you may consider optional can make or break the product for your users.
 * Choose the audience for your MVP wisely.
-If you are replacing an existing product which users are accustomed to, forcing all of them to use a new, possibly less stable product with fewer features will only make them angry.
+If you are replacing an existing product which users are accustomed to, forcing all of them to use a new, possibly less stable one with fewer features will only make them angry.
 Let users opt in for the beta version and invite power users and early adopters to do so.
 If you play this well, they will actually feel privileged to be able to test a pre-release version.
 When creating a completely new product, make sure to clearly indicate that what users receive is still work in progress.
 * Do not allow the MVP to become your final product.
 Remember that its role is only to gather information which will allow you to better prepare the real thing.
 Either continue development or kill the product altogether.

+Being aware of these potential problems should hopefully make planning your next MVP easier.